 "AquaEye® was able to quickly locate the victim in what was a difficult search environment.
 It brought closure to a family much sooner than traditional methods of recovery, and by shortening the search timeline, the device also reduced the time that rescuers were in the danger zone of the pier pylons."

 "I see applications for AquaEye® in recovery operations and have recommended the product to police dive teams across the country.
 With ease of use and ease of care, AquaEye is very user friendly and requires little training."

 "In 2008 we lost my oldest son to a drowning / boat accident.
 It took 29 days to recover his body.
 In 2009 we started The BMF Project to honor our son and to try to ensure no other family had to go through what we did, especially because of lack of equipment.
 The BMF Project is excited at the possibilities presented by AquaEye®.
 The ease of deployment and use makes it ideal for open water swimming areas.
 We have trained with AquaEye® with multiple police, fire, and SAR agencies in North Texas, the opportunities to use it in a rescue versus a recovery have become apparent.
 We have even used AquaEye® in a recovery situation in which we were able to help bring closure to a family in a matter of minutes.
 In our opinion, AquaEye® will not only help many families but also keep those willing to sacrifice themselves to help bring our loved one’s home, safer."

 Partners & Memberships

-AquaEye® is an advanced underwater scanner, using the latest in ultrasound and AI technologies to identify human bodies underwater.
+AquaEye® is an advanced handheld sonar device, using the latest in ultrasound and AI technologies to identify human bodies underwater.